iancze/PSOAP/doc/covariance.rst

 Covariance Routines
 ===================

+The ``psoap.covariance.py`` module contains all of the routines for filling and solving covariance matrices, which are used in evaluation of the Gaussian process likelihood and the posterior mean and covariance.
+Some of the guts of the matrix filling routines are written in cython in the ``matrix_functions.pyx`` module, which are wrapped by the methods below.

-In the original paper, the kernel was specified using the velocity distance between two wavelengths (:math:`\lambda_i`, :math:`\lambda_j`).
-In subsequent versions, we choose to simply by using the absolute magnitude of the distance between the *natural log* of the wavelengths, which is functionally equivalent to the former definition, but makes the computation easier.
+In the original paper, the kernel was specified using the velocity distance between two wavelengths (:math:`\lambda_i`, :math:`\lambda_j`) computed via the Doppler shift.
+In subsequent versions, we choose to simply by using the absolute magnitude of the distance between the *natural log* of the wavelengths (times :math:`c`), which is functionally equivalent to the former definition, but makes the computation easier.

 The non-relativistic Doppler shift is